 Raise your hand if your walls were plastered with posters as a teen or if you have at least one Pinterest board with inspirational or motivational posters.

 Yes, to both, right here.

-Knowing your audience and product/service/event is the first bit of critical information for a poster.
-After that, the mood, emotion or reaction will lead to colors, fonts and graphics that complement the information.
+Knowing your audience and product/service/event is the first bit of critical information when making a poster.
+After that, the mood, emotion or reaction will lead to colors, fonts, and graphics that complement the information.
 Below are 25 tips to finding the perfect design theme to convey the message.

 01. Use color to create energy, elicit a mood and attract the eye.